EdlZitrone/oguser-autobumper/README.md

 ```

 ### Files
-Enter your flipd username and password in config.py.
+Enter your username and password in config.py.
 If you want to use the Autobumper by links, put your links in threads.txt

 ## Usage